Lunatask

 Who is Lunatask actually for?

-Lunatask is mainly aimed at people with ADHD or anyone who struggles with focus and structure.
-The app uses methods like Must/Should/Want and the Eisenhower Matrix to help you prioritize without getting overwhelmed.
+Lunatask focuses mainly on people with ADHD or anyone who struggles with focus and structure.
+The app uses methods like Must/Should/Want and the Eisenhower Matrix to help you prioritize without feeling overwhelmed.

-Perfect for you if you’re a solopreneur who not only wants to keep track of tasks but also wants to build habits and maintain relationships.
-Or if you’re simply someone who wants everything in one clear overview without giving your data to big tech.
+Perfect for you if you’re a solopreneur who not only wants to keep track of tasks, but also wants to build habits and maintain relationships.
+Or if you’re simply someone who wants to have everything in one overview without giving your data to big tech.

 Not for you if you work in a team.
 Lunatask has zero collaboration features.
 No shared projects, no comments, no access for colleagues.
 This is a strictly personal productivity tool.
 Also not ideal if you mainly work on your phone — the mobile app is functional but feels less polished than the desktop version.